1960s bedrooms: counter-culture interior design

 Statement walls look best behind the bed, creating a clear focal point in the room.
 Why not create your own signature pattern with vibrant colour blocking to beautifully offset your headboard?

-Pink and yellow bedroom design with a brass-tone metal bed
+Pink and yellow bedroom with a metal bed

 Hatti Metal Bed Frame